May is Mental Health Awareness Month - Events and Resources

-Mental Health Awareness Month, observed every year during the month of May, is an opportune time to fight stigma, provide support, increase awareness and remind individuals of the services and resources that exist to support the millions of people impacted by mental health issues.
+Mental Health Awareness Month, observed every year during the month of May, is an opportune time to fight stigma, provide support, increase awareness and remind everyone of the services and resources that exist to support the millions of people impacted by mental health issues.

 According to the National Alliance on Mental Illness (NAMI), nearly one in five people experience a mental health concern each year.
 If you or someone you know is struggling with a mental health issue, you are not alone and resources are available.